 4. Notice period

-Including the notice period in your resignation letter is not just a formality rather it is a critical element that ensures a professional and seamless transition.
-It allows both you and your employer to plan effectively and minimize any disruptions that might arise from your resignation.
-Clearly outline your notice period in your resignation letter, ensuring it aligns with the terms of your employment contract.
-This also demonstrates respect for company rules and policies.
+Having to include a notice period in your resignation letter is not just a formality but it also serves as a critical element that ensures a professional and seamless transition.
+It allows both you and employer to plan effectively and minimizes any disruptions that might arise from your resignation.
+You should clearly outline your notice period in your resignation letter, ensuring that it aligns with the terms of your employment contract.
+This also demonstrates a degree of respect for company rules and policies.

 5. Additional information

-In your resignation letter you can include additional information such as expressing your willingness to aid in the transition process, acknowledging the growth, experiences, and relationships you’ve gained during your tenure and many more.
-Including additional information in your resignation letter, is about more than just formality; it’s about fostering positive relationships and leaving a lasting impression that benefits your career in the long run.
+In your resignation letter, you should include additional info such as expressing your willingness to aid during the transition process, acknowledging the growth, experiences, and relations you’ve gained during your employment, etc.

 6. Closing and signature